Environmental, Social and Governance (ESG)

 Our products

-- either has a lower CO2 /kg equivalent impact than the main solution in a specific subsegment (cradle to gate); or
+- it enables our customer to have a lower cradle-to-gate CO2/kg equivalent impact in material usage versus the main alternative solution in a specific application subsegment; or

 - it supports the increased recycling of materials.